aragon/protocol/packages/subgraph/README.md

 ### Local

-To test the subgraph locally please do the following tasks.
+To test the subgraph locally please do the following tasks

 ##### 1. Start local Aragon Court instance
 First make sure to clone this repo and install dependencies: